ocaml/dune/doc/overview.rst

 ===========

--  **package**: a set of libraries and executables that are built and installed as one by Opam
+-  **package**: a set of libraries and executables that Opam builds and installs as one

 -  **project**: a source tree, maybe containing one or more packages